dev-ai-lab/aws-architect/README.md

 ![sqs-message-visibility-timeout.png](media/messaging/sqs-message-visibility-timeout.png)

 - SQS Long Polling
+  - By default the queue has short polling
+    - with short polling, SQS sends the response right away even if the query found no message.
+  - With long-polling, sqs send the response only after it collects at least one message, upto a max message specified in the request
+    - reduces API calls, and thus costs
   - **Long Polling** allows consumers to **wait** for messages if none are in the queue.
   - **Reduces API calls**, improves efficiency, and lowers latency.
   - Wait time: **1 to 20 seconds** (**20 sec recommended**).